Education Research Current About VU Amsterdam NL

 Contact

-For more information or advice, please contact the accommodation officer via immigration@vu.nl or schedule an appointment.
-For more information about the process in E-HRM, please contact the HRM Service Desk via servicedesk.hrm@vu.nl.
+For more information or advice, please contact the immigration officer via immigration@vu.nl or schedule an appointment.
+For more information about the onboarding process, please contact the HR Service Desk via servicedesk.hrm@vu.nl, or consult our page on starting an employment contract for VU Employees.

 • Housing for international guests, employees, interns and PhDs